kyle-gao/A-Sliced-Wasserstein-Loss-for-Neural-Texture-Synthesis/README.md

 -texture_synthesis_with_tags.ipynb

 for the three main sections of the reproducibility experiment.
 Additional textures are found in /AdditionalTextures.
 Spatial Tags are found in /SpatialTags.

+The layers we used for feature extraction are:
+         ['block1_conv1',
+          'block1_conv2',
+          'block2_conv1',
+          'block2_conv2',
+          'block3_conv1',
+          'block3_conv2',
+          'block3_conv3',
+          'block3_conv4',
+          'block4_conv1',
+          'block4_conv2',
+          'block4_conv3',
+          'block4_conv4',
+          'block5_conv1',
+          'block5_conv2'
+          ]

 -texturegen.py is the code from the authors of the paper.
 ____________________________________________________________________________________________________________________________________________________________________